alnever/micro-tags/README.md

 ## Microtags Wordpress Plugin ##

-**Micro-tags** is a WopdPress pluging that provides possibilities to represent official school data in form required by russian education ministery.
+**Micro-tags** is a WopdPress plugin that provides possibilities to represent official school data in form required by Russian education ministry.
 The plugin adds special tags in the generated HTML-code.

-This pluging was tested with WordPress 4.8.1-4.8.2.
+This plugin was tested with WordPress 4.8.1-4.8.2.

 For its work the plugin uses the EasyUI jQuery framework and TinyMCE editor.